gdgsacramento/raffleapp-server/README.md

   * Install and have MongoDB running.
 The tests are assuming a local mongo instance.
   * Create a raffleappTest in your mongo instance.
 Type `use raffleappTest` in mongo shell.
   * Run `npm install` if you have not already.
-  * Run 'npm run-script start-test` to run the node test server.
+  * Run `npm run-script start-test` to run the node test server.
   * Run `npm test`.
 This should execute all tests.